-Click on each Code Principle below to get an overview of what’s involved and to access helpful resources:
+The Code of Practice Principles embody the overall spirit and intent of the Code.
+Click on each Code Principle below to get an overview of what’s involved.

 We actively participate in conserving our natural and cultural heritage.

 The particular landscape and natural heritage of an area is a primary attraction for visitors, and is a core element of the overall visitor experience.
 It is therefore important for the tourism sector to contribute to the protection, conservation and management of local biodiversity and landscapes.
 Our natural and cultural assets are inherited from those who went before us, and we stand today as custodians of this precious heritage for future generations.
 In recognition of this, tourism enterprises are encouraged to actively care for the landscape upon which their very livelihoods depend.
 In keeping with the principle of Working Together, collective actions are encouraged as they may achieve greater reach and impact than a series of discrete actions by individual enterprises.

 We offer quality information and interpretation to communicate our stories and the unique character of our place to guests.

 An area’s natural and cultural heritage is a primary factor in attracting visitors to a region, and is a core element of the overall visitor experience.
 The interpretation itself makes connections with people by communicating the significance of a particular landscape, archaeological site, historic building or object collection, for example.
 This in turn helps to reinforce the cultural identity of that particular area.
 Interpretation strongly influences visitor perceptions of the destination – the better the interpretation, the better the visitor experience.
 Importantly, interpretation can help visitors to understand how best to behave in the landscape.
 Finally, high quality interpretation makes visitors feel at home in the destination, enticing them to return again and also to recommend this place to their friends and family.

 We work to ensure that tourism makes a positive social contribution so that it benefits our community as well as our guests.
 We aim to make our services available to the widest possible audience.